JuliaWeb/HTTP.jl/docs/src/server.md

 ## `HTTP.serve`

-`HTTP.serve`/`HTTP.serve!` are the primary entrypoints for HTTP server functionality, while `HTTP.listen`/`HTTP.listen!` are considered the lower-level core server loop methods that only operate directly with `HTTP.Stream`s. `HTTP.serve` is also built directly integrated with the `Handler` and `Middleware` interfaces and provides easy flexiblity by doing so.
+`HTTP.serve`/`HTTP.serve!` are the primary entrypoints for HTTP server functionality, while `HTTP.listen`/`HTTP.listen!` are considered the lower-level core server loop methods that only operate directly with `HTTP.Stream`s. `HTTP.serve` is also built directly integrated with the `Handler` and `Middleware` interfaces and provides easy flexibility by doing so.
 The signature is:

 ```julia
 HTTP.serve(f, host, port; kw...)